ids-s1-20/project-x404_pagenotfound/proposal/proposal.md

 events <- read_csv("../data/events.csv")
 ```

+## Introduction

 ![volcanopic](images/volcano.jpg)

-## 1\.
-Introduction

-## What factors affect the length of eruptions?
+**Research Question: What factors could affect the frequency of volcano
+eruptions?**

 As a team we choose to use the Volcano Eruptions data set from the
-tidytuesday package for our package, due to the interesting nature of
+tidytuesday package for our data due to the interesting nature of the
-the data, the number of observations, and the variety and number of
+data, the number of observations, and the variety and number of
 variables.
 We have decided our research will focus on the factors that
-could influence the length of volcano eruptions.
+could influence the frequency of volcano eruptions.

 The data in the Volcano eruption dataset comes from the Smithsonian
 Institution’s Global Volcanism Program (GVP), which reports on the